Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 \subsubsection{Tracking the change of the beam shape and the tiling}

 The third test performed was the verification of the change of the beam shape and the tiling by tracking variations in S/N of 47 Tucanae pulsars in multiple beams.
-There was no re-tiling during the 4-hour observation, so the efficiency of the tiling was expected to vary due to the changes of the beam shape as a function of time as discussed in Section \ref{sec:tiling_evolution} and illustrated in Figure \ref{fig:overlap_evolution}.
+There was no re-tiling during the four-hour observation, so the efficiency of the tiling was expected to vary due to the changes of the beam shape as a function of time as discussed in Section \ref{sec:tiling_evolution} and illustrated in Figure \ref{fig:overlap_evolution}.
 As a result, the relative distances between a pulsar and the surrounding beams also change which manifests in their S/N. By simulating the evolution of the tiling, we can predict the trend of the change of the S/N of those beams and verify them with the data.
-To perform this test, the observation was divided into 4, 1-hour segments and the surrounding beams of each pulsar were folded using the known ephemeris.
-To mitigate temporal variations due to interstellar scintillation, the S/N of the surrounding beam was normalised by the S/N of the corresponding tracking beam pointing directly to the respective pulsar.
-The result for the surrounding beams of pulsar J0024-7204Q is plotted in the top panel of Figure \ref{fig:surrounding_beams}.
-The simulated packing of the beams at the start and the end of the observation are plotted in the bottom panels of Figure \ref{fig:surrounding_beams}.
-The black dots in the low panels indicate the known location of pulsar J0024-7204Q and the beams are rotating clockwise with time.
-The result from the observation is in overall agreement with the expectation from the tiling simulation.
-The S/N of beams 95, 119, 117 and 97 changed as expected with the changing distance to the pulsar as shown in the bottom panels.
-However, We note that the first and second segments of beams 73 and 141 are not consistent with the expectation.
-This is likely due to two factors.
-Firstly, these beams are the furthest from the pulsar and as discussed in Section \ref{sec:beam_shape_sim} the elliptical beam approximation is poor at lower response levels.
-Secondly, the beam model here has only been determined for a single observing frequency.
-It should be noted that even if it were averaged over the band, to be representative it would require a weighted spectral response based on the pulsar's intrinsic spectral index and scintillation during the observation..
-Despite these two data points, the overall agreement between the expectation and the observation indicates that the tiling is correctly generated and implemented in the sky.
-It also suggests that the fitted ellipse can largely represent the beam shape and provides a verification of the evolutionary behaviour of the tiling shown in Figure \ref{fig:overlap_evolution}.
+To perform this test, the observation was divided into four, one-hour segments and the surrounding beams of each pulsar were folded using the known ephemeris.
+To mitigate temporal variations due to interstellar scintillation, the S/N observed in the surrounding beams was normalised by the S/N in the corresponding tracking beam pointing directly to the respective pulsar.
+To reduce the effect of the changing PSF over the wide observing bandwidth, only the band between 1.4--1.5 GHz was used.
+The positions of the pulsar in the PSF of each of the surrounding beams were used to predict their respective S/Ns.
+The results for the beams surrounding PSR~J0024$-$7204F (beams 25, 26, 36 and 48) are plotted in Figure \ref{fig:surrounding_beams_SNR_trend}.
+To account for the changing parallactic angle, the average PSF over each one-hour segment was used.
+In all cases the PSFs were generated at a reference frequency of 1.45 GHz.